-- Tenant fails to pay rent or is habitually late with rent (absent a credible reason).
+- Nonpayment of rent or renter is habitually late with rent (absent a credible reason)

-- Tenant violates one or more lease provisions, such as owning a pet when the lease clearly states "no pets."
+- Renter violates one or more lease terms, such as owning a pet when the lease clearly states "no pets"

-- Tenant has violated the law, whether it's a pattern of disturbing the peace, or engaging in illegal drug activity.
+- Renter has violated the law, whether it's a pattern of disturbing the peace or engaging in illegal drug activity

 How to Legally Evict a Tenant

-It's not often as easy as tacking an "evicted" notice to the door when attempting to remove a tenant, depending on what actions you already have taken (if any).
+It's not as easy as sliding an "evicted" notice under the door when attempting to remove a tenant.
 If no clear cause has been established, the court may not approve the eviction.
-If a tenant evicted without cause is part of a protected class (disability, religion, race, etc.), you may open yourself up to a discrimination lawsuit.
+If a tenant evicted without cause is part of a protected class (disability, religion, race, etc.), you may open yourself up to a housing discrimination lawsuit.

 Unless the tenant voluntarily leaves the property, the landlord may need to file an eviction petition in the local court.
-After court approval, the tenant typically is given ample time to move out before forced removal is considered.
+After the court order, the renter is typically given ample time to move out before forced removal is considered.

 Federal Fair Housing Laws

-An important part of defending your rights as a landlord is to respect the rights of tenants, since you will have much less leverage when you need it if you are out of compliance with the law.
+An important part of defending your rights as a landlord is to respect the tenant's rights, since you will have much less leverage when you need it if you are out of compliance with the law.
 For example, evicting a problem tenant can be tricky if you violated the tenant's rights in any way.
-Make sure you also check for any state laws regulating access to housing (for instance, some states protect the rights of LGBT tenants and homebuyers).
+Make sure you also check for any local laws regulating access to housing (for instance, some states protect the rights of LGBT tenants and homebuyers).
 Federal fair housing laws include the following: